dbousque/posix-semaphore/README.md

 Opens a new or an already existing semaphore with `sem_open`.
 Fails with an error if the semaphore could not be opened.
 - `semName` : name of the semaphore
 - `options` :
-  - `strict` : If set to false, `acquire`, `release` and `close` won't fail if the semaphore is already acquired/released/closed.
+  - `strict` : If set to false, `acquire`, `release` and `close` won't fail if the semaphore is already acquired/released/closed in the current process.
 Default : true
   - `closeOnExit` : If true, the semaphore will be closed on process exit (uncaughtException, SIGINT, normal exit).
 Default : true
   - `debug` : Prints useful information.
 Default : false
   - `silent` : Some information is printed with `closeOnExit`=true and when native calls fail.
 Allows you to disable that behavior.
 Default : false